ckeditor/ckeditor4-docs/guides/dev/framed/README.md

 Classic editing is still probably the most common way to use CKEditor.
 In this usage scenario the editor is most often represented by a toolbar and an editing area placed in a specific position on the page, usually as a part of a form that you use to submit some content to the server.
 Sometimes it is also called "framed editing", because in this case the editor creates a temporary `<iframe>` element for itself.

 This method is used in the [Quick Start Guide](#!/guide/dev_installation-section-adding-ckeditor-to-your-page) example.
-To try it out, see also the [demo on the official CKEditor site](http://ckeditor.com/demo#standard).
+To try it out, see also the [classic editing demo](http://sdk.ckeditor.com/samples/classic.html).

 <img src="guides/dev_ckeditor_js_load/classic_example.png" alt="Classic editor example" width="572" height="288">